PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan ran ahead.
 Thinking that he was drawn to danger as the moth is drawn to the candle flame.

 Where the corridor made a right angle bend, Relan came to a stop.
 The stone work had become more finished in this part of the cave system.
 The rough edges had been broken off, and here and there, there was evidence of polishing and brickwork in places.
-Evidently, they were getting some place.
+Evidently, they were getting to somewhere.
 From around the corner, Relan heard noise.

 He held up a hand so Boltac wouldn't run up behind him.
 But when he looked back he realized how silly that was.
 Boltac was limping down the corridor, panting heavily and dragging his sack behind him.
 When he saw that Relan was looking at him he nodded weakly and raised a hand.